newhavenio/tech-group-patterns/pattern-template.md

 Here's where you might explain some ways you've seen this pattern shake out.
 This section is optional.

+## Caution

+What could go wrong with this pattern?

 ## Example

 Up to three examples should suffice.